 - Assess portfolio risk and optimize investment strategies

-Customer Churn Prediction: Mining customer databases to improve retention
+Customer churn prediction: Mining customer databases to improve retention

 - Identify early warning signs of customer dissatisfaction